top of page

 About the Author

-Dr. John Madigan is a distinguished professor of medicine and epidemiology at the UC Davis School of Veterinary Medicine and is a diplomate of the American College of Veterinary Internal Medicine and the American College of Animal Welfare.
-He is a clinician in equine medicine at the Veterinary Teaching Hospital and director of the International Animal Welfare Training Institute at UC Davis.
-He also directs the Comparative Neurology Research Program at UC Davis.
-He is the recipient of a Bill and Melinda Gates Foundation grant with Stanford University investigating birth transitio of consciousness of infants based on his discoveries in neonal foals.
+Dr. John Madigan is a distinguished professor emeritus in the Department of Medicine and Epidemiology at the UC Davis School of Veterinary Medicine.
+He is a diplomate of the American College of Veterinary Internal Medicine and the American College of Animal Welfare.
+He is the recipient of a Bill and Melinda Gates Foundation grant from Stanford University investigating the birth transition of consciousness of infants based on his discoveries in neonatal foals.

 Dr. Madigan lectures worldwide and is available for invitation.
 He is regarded as one of the most engaging presenters in the field of veterinary medicine.
-He has received numerous awards including the Legend of Academic Medicine from Kansas State University, the Alumni Achievement award from UC Davis and the Milne Lecture Lifetime Achievment award from the American Association of Equine Practicioners in 2014.
+He has received numerous awards, including the Legend of Academic Medicine from Kansas State University, the Alumni Achievement Award from UC Davis, the AVMA Animal Welfare award, the AAEP Milne Lecture Lifetime Achievement award from the American Association of Equine Practitioners, the University of California - Davis Cal Aggie Distinguished Service Award, and University of California-Davis - Public Scholarship Award.

 bottom of page